carlosp420/nymphalidae_diversification/MS.md

 *Danaus* + *Amauris* + *Parantica* + *Ideopsis* + *Euploea* + *Idea*) and (Oleriina +
 Ithomiina + Napeogenina + Dircennina + Godyrina) are relatively consistent across the 1000 trees (Figure 4).
-It is also evident that not all the diversification shifts estimated on the MCT are consistently recovered in most of the 1000 trees.
-Some of the splits in the MCT are recovered in very few trees, for example the split for the clade (Euptychiina + Pronophilina + Satyrina + Maniolina) (see supp. mat.
+It is also evident that not all the diversification shifts estimated on the MCC tree are consistently recovered in most of the 1000 trees.
+Some of the splits in the MCC tree are recovered in very few trees, for example the split for the clade (Euptychiina + Pronophilina + Satyrina + Maniolina) (see supp. mat.
 09-10).